ZupIT/beagle-docs/content/en/home/API/Components/_index.md

 ---
 title: Components
 weight: 283
-description: Here you'll find all about components and its attributes details.
+description: Here you will find all information about components and its attributes details.
 ---

 ---